 You plan to travel to Shanghai, and you don’t know whether you should bring cash or just rely on your credit cards.
-Well, most of the people would probably say credit cards and a little bit of cash.
-However, managing money when traveling in Shanghai is different in contrast to when traveling in other countries.
+I prefer exchanging foreign currency beforehand if possible, or I’ll withdraw money at my destination’s ATM.
+I would usually put away my credit card until I absolutely have to use it.
+However, managing money when travelling in Shanghai is a bit different from travelling in other countries.

-Of course, some other banks would take the standard credit cards, but they are usually international banks such as HSBC or Citi, and I don’t often see them.
+Of course, some other banks would take the standard credit cards, but they are usually international banks such as HSBC or Citi, and I don’t see them often.
 The only local bank that allowed Jim to withdraw cash using his VISA or MasterCard was China Construction Bank（中国建设银行）.
 At least that was the only one we found.

 What about using standard credit cards when eating out at restaurants or make purchases in local stores?